handreassa/Data-Science/finance-data-app/README.md

-# Project Finance Data App using Streamlit
+# Finance Data App using Streamlit

 This project was built using **Python 3.7** and **Streamlit**.
 It gets data from Yahoo Finance API, and show data related to companies listed in Brazilian Stock Market (IBOV) in a structured way.